ThePhD/sol2/docs/source/api/metatable_key.rst

 	struct metatable_key_t {};
 	const metatable_key_t metatable_key;

 You can use this in conjunction with :doc:`sol::table<table>` to set/get a metatable.
 Lua metatables are powerful ways to override default behavior of objects for various kinds of operators, among other things.
-Here is an entirely complete example, showing getting and working with a :doc:`usertype<usertype>`'s metatable defined by Sol:
+Here is an entirely complete example, showing getting and working with a :doc:`usertype<usertype>`'s metatable defined by sol:

 .. literalinclude:: ../../../examples/source/metatable_key_low_level.cpp
 	:caption: messing with metatables